 How do I know if a meal/product has simple or complex carbs in it?

-In general, opt for foods with ingredients you can pronounce and are familiar with, such a Lara Bar or a fit-flavors Momma Mary Raw Bar.
+In general, opt for foods with ingredients you can pronounce and are familiar with, such a Lara Bar or anything from fit-flavors.

 What if the packaging says “gluten free”…doesn’t that mean carb-free?